MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-upgrade-os.md

 ---
 # required metadata

-title: Upgrade Windows Server on your Microsoft Dynamics 365 Finance + Operations (on-premises) environments
+title: Upgrade Windows Server in Microsoft Dynamics 365 Finance + Operations (on-premises) environments
-description: This topic explains how to upgrade the Windows Server version that your environment is using.
+description: This topic explains how to upgrade the Windows Server version that your Microsoft Dynamics 365 Finance + Operations (on-premises) environments are using.
 author: faix
 ms.date: 03/29/2022
 ms.topic: article